BosslandGmbH/Honorbuddy-Profiles/Questing Profile Pack/README Honorbuddy Mega Profile Packs.txt

 * Start using Honorbuddy

-The profiles are constantly being updated, so we only provide distribution through Subversion.
+The profiles are constantly being updated, so we only provide distribution through Subversion and through the Buddy Store.
+The store variants of the profiles are updated every day at 11-UTC both AM and PM.
 Subversion is *very* easy to use, and once installed provides access to a number of other wares offered in our forums.

 Ultimately, the goal of this profile pack is to make it capable